Comfort and Quality » 7

 On the upside, the CLA's trunk is about as large as the one in the C-Class, which makes it larger than the one in the Cadillac ATS.
 The rear seats fold down to expand that space when you need it.

 Only in a few places will drivers notice the way Mercedes has kept costs down with the CLA.
 Soft-touch painted plastic rules the center console.
 The trim rings on the vents are glossy plastic with notches to cut their brightness, but the standard dash trim is a satiny metallic plastic that looks quite good.
+The CLA45 AMG's standard aluminum trim?
+Even better.
 The panoramic sunroof has a thin fabric shade that doesn't look like it could contain Richard Simmons' enthusiasm--but then again, what could?
 But road noise is mostly muted, and wind noise is pretty well-controlled, and there's no active noise control nonsense muffling the powertrain.

 And then there's the column-mounted gear shifter, located exactly where the Mercedes wiper controls used to live.
 You too might put the car into neutral when you just want to clear the rain.
 If it revs when you wanted it dry instead, you're doing it wrong.